 Bingsu (shaved ice with toppings) is a popular snack food found almost everywhere in Korea during the summer months.
 As it becomes a heavily dominant menu eaten across the nation by many Koreans and travelers seeking unique eats, lots of dessert businesses are coming up with more creative concoctions to delight their customers.
 To beat the sweltering heat this summer, let’s indulge in some of these tasty treats known to be the best of the best!
 Read on to find a variety of places where you can explore endless diversity of bingsu and flavors.

-Believed to date back all the way to the Joseon Dynasty, the original bingsu was simple, served as finely broken ice chips topped with sweetened red bean porridge.
-The beans sit aloft a mound of thinly shaved ice chips flavored with a mixture of milk or condensed milk.
-Finishing with a garnish of choice, such as nuts and seeds, these toppings give the bingsu texture as well as nutritional supplements.
-The most popular bingsus found are those topped with misutgaru (roasted rice and grain powder) or served with generous pieces of chewy rice cake, completing a flavorful taste sensation.
+Believed to date back all the way to the Joseon era, the original bingsu was simple, served as finely broken ice chips topped with sweetened red bean porridge.
+From these humble beginnings, bingsu has been embellished by adding various garnish of choice, such as misutgaru (roasted rice and grain powder) or chewy rice cake pieces, completing a flavorful taste sensation.

-Today, many bingsus shy away from the predominant red bean taste and some even omit the red beans altogether.
-This modification is especially welcomed by those who cannot eat red beans (also known as pat in Korean).
+Today, many bingsu shy away from the predominant red bean taste and some even omit the red beans altogether.
+This modification is especially welcomed by those who do not like red beans, or pat in Korean.
 The fruit toppings, whether freshly diced or added with honey and syrup, go so well with shaved ice, they make a perfect combination that will have you craving more.
-Recent popular fruit bingsus are those with shaved ice made of fruit or fruit extract, maximizing the fresh fruitiness.
-Flavor greatly depend on the main ingredient, options ranging over a wide variety of fruits, including mangos, strawberries, grapefruits, etc. Fruit bingsus may not be as sweet as the classic pat bingsu, but will melt in your mouth all the same, offering a burst of refreshing fruity flavors until your last scoop.
+Recent popular fruit bingsu are those with shaved ice made of fruit or fruit extract, maximizing the fresh fruitiness.
+Flavors greatly depend on the main ingredient, options ranging over a wide variety of fruits, including mangos, strawberries, grapefruits, melons and peaches.
+Fruit bingsu may not be as sweet as the classic pat bingsu, but will melt in your mouth all the same and offer a burst of refreshing fruity flavors until your last scoop.